Complete Guide to Architectural 3D Modeling & How it Used in Different Areas

 These terms might be confusing as they both refer to creating 3D worlds however they describe two different parts of the process.
 3D modeling is about building objects in 3D which can be anything like buildings, cars, trees, streets etc. These objects can be just geometry without any textures (called clay models) or they can have materials on their surfaces.
 In modeling software, you are able to see the models from different sides and play around with them in real time.

 Besides this, the models can be used for a variety of purposes, one of which is the creation of 3D renderings.
 This technique converts 3d models into a kind of simulation where the surfaces of the geometry are turned into photorealistic materials and are accompanied by lighting that imitates the real world.
 The result of this process is CGI images that look like photos but all are created in 3D and the technique is the same for animation 3d modeling.
+Read more about 3d rendering basics in our blog by clicking the link.

 As for the sequence, 3D modeling comes first as 3d renderings can’t be created without them (just like a house can’t be built without foundations) and usually these two activities are carried out by two different types of professionals or by two different teams within a studio.
 Moreover, renderings studios often collaborate with external companies that provide them with 3D models.